Events & Things To Do

 Coney Island opening for 2024 season

 Coney Island’s beachfront amusement district, Luna Park, is set to reopen for the 2024 season next weekend.
 The historic amusement park will reopen on Saturday, March 23, kicking off a weekend of fun featuring its annual opening ceremonies, including the first ride and egg cream christening of its famous rollercoaster, the Coney Island Cyclone.
-Keeping in line with tradition, to celebrate the 97th birthday of the Cyclone, the first 97 visitors to ride the rollercoaster will ride for free and get a free egg cream.
+Keeping in line with tradition, to celebrate the 97th birthday of the Cyclone, the first 97 visitors will ride the rollercoaster for free and get a free egg cream.

 discover more